Blessed120/Blessed-Lexical-Analyzer-and-Syntax-Parser/Instruction.md

+Constructing a Compiler design Lexical Analyzer and Syntax Parser

 **part 1: In this projects, I wrote Lexical and Syntax Analyzer capable of parsing a source code file provided by the user.
 This syntax for this language will be based upon the following grammar (in BNF):**